Close

 Application Locations and Methods

-• Online portal: visa.gov.ph for most visa categories
+• Online e-Visa portal at evisa.gov.ph for eligible visa categories

 Essential Requirements